AdobeDocs/uxp-xd/src/pages/develop/changelog/index.md

 [InnerShadow](/develop/reference/scenegraph/#scenenodeinnershadow--innershadow) APIs.

-Note: `AngularGradientFill` may be a returned graphic [fill](/develop/reference/scenegraph/#graphicnodefill--colorcolor--lineargradientfilllineargradientfill--radialgradientfill--angulargradientfill--imagefillimagefill) type in XD 41.
+Note: `AngularGradient` may be a returned graphic [fill](/develop/reference/scenegraph/#graphicnodefill--colorcolor--lineargradientlineargradient--radialgradient--angulargradient--imagefillimagefill) type in XD 41.
 The APIs to support angular gradients are not yet available.

 ## XD Release 40.0.22 (May 2021)